demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

   :stop (stop ranging-consumer))
 ```

-Now we all set to receive messages from IBM-MQ and let's do a test drive.
+All set to receive messages from IBM-MQ and let's do a test drive.

 ```clojure